dmuth/anthrocon-reg/wamp/README-4-MySQL-Replication.txt

 	- Set log-bin and server-id on Master server in my.ini
 	- Set server-id on Slave server

-- Open up the Windows firewall on the Slave and Master
+- Turn the Windows firewall off on the Slave and Master (You ARE running this on a physically secured network and not over wireless, right?
+RIGHT?)

 - User commands
 	- CREATE USER 'user'@'host' IDENTIFIED BY 'password'